Unrealized Projects 1930-1934

 THE GARDEN OF ALLAH (1933)

-Selznick suggested Greta Garbo in the lead role of his planned remake of a 1927 silent film.
+Selznick suggested Greta Garbo in the lead role of his planned remake of the 1927 silent film.
 John Gilbert was considered as her partner.
 The film was made in 1936 with Marlene Dietrich.

 SOURCE: GARBO book